interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/exampleactivities.rst

 The number of examples will continue to grow as more functionality is placed into Interactive Spaces.

+Remember, the artifact you want to upload to the Interactive Spaces Master is the *zip* file found in the *build* folder of the example.
+For example, to upload the simplest Hello World Activity, load the file *interactivespaces.example.activity.hello-1.0.0.zip* found in the folder *examples/basics/hello/interactivespaces.example.activity.hello/build* in the Workbench install folder.

+Beware, sometimes there will also be a *jar* file, do not use that one.

 Hello World: The Simple Events
 ============================